 First, open Snagit and click the red Capture button.
 You can also do this from the Snagit icon in your toolbar.

-From there, to capture your screen, click either All-In-One or Image.
-All-In-One will give you the option to choose image, video, or panoramic capture after you select your capture area.
-This is great if you’re unsure of exactly what type of capture you need.
+From there, to capture your screen, click on either the All-In-One, Image, or video tab.
+All-In-One will allow you to choose image, video, or Scrolling Capture after you select your capture area.
+This is great if you’re not sure what type of capture you need.

-For even faster access to Snagit, you can also set up keyboard shortcuts or hotkeys to expedite the capture process.
+For even quicker access to Snagit, you can set up keyboard shortcuts or hotkeys to speed up the capture process.

 Step 2: Use the crosshairs

-Snagit’s crosshairs feature makes it easy to accurately select the only part of your screen that you want to capture, right down to the pixel.
-Hover over windows or regions to auto-select the area, or click and drag across a region to make a custom selection.
+Snagit’s crosshairs make it easy to accurately select the only part of your screen that you want to capture — right down to the pixel.
+Simply hover over windows or regions to auto-select the area, or click and drag across a region to make a custom selection.

 Step 3: Preview your selected region

 Next, release the crosshairs to preview your selection.
 You can then use the handles at the edge of your selection to adjust it as needed.
 Then, when you’re ready, click the camera icon in the toolbar to capture your screen.
+It’s that simple!

-How to record your screen on a Mac
+Recording your screen on a Mac with Camtasia

-Interested in recording your screen instead of capturing a still image then you’ll be glad to know that Snagit also functions as screen recording software, too!
-Snagit lets you record system audio, microphone, and video at the same time.
+If you’re interested in recording your screen instead of capturing a still image then you’ll be glad to know that Snagit also functions as screen recording software!
+With Snagit, you can even record system audio, microphone, and video at the same time (or individually).

 Instead of selecting All-In-One or Image in the capture options, select Video.
 Then, follow the same steps as you would for taking a screenshot.

-After you take your screenshot, your capture will automatically open in the Snagit editor.
-From there, you have the option to add various annotations and effects, such as text callouts, symbols, blur, and more.
+Once you’ve taken a screenshot using Snagit, your capture will automatically open in the Snagit Editor.
+From there, you can add various annotations and effects, such as text, shapes, and Callouts.

 Snagit makes it easy to share screen captures to any platform, or even copy and paste into an email or chat tool.

-To save or share a screenshot to your computer, a network drive, or a hosting platform, simply click the Share button in the top right corner.
-Then, select from one of the pre-loaded options or add your own.
+To save or share a screenshot to your computer, a network drive, or a hosting platform, click the arrow next to the Share Link button in the top-right corner of the Snagit Editor.
+From there, select one of the pre-loaded sharing options or add your own.

 You can even drag and drop your screenshot into many other applications, including Google Docs, Microsoft Word, Microsoft PowerPoint, email applications, and more.

-With Snagit, there’s no need to clutter your desktop with screen captures or create a bunch of folders.
+With Snagit, there’s no need to clutter your desktop with screen captures or create a load of folders.
 Instead, your captures and recordings are automatically saved to the Snagit library!

-Screenshots can be organized by capture type, date, applications, windows, and more.
-You can also create custom tags for your screenshots to make them even easier to find later on.
+Here, you can organize your screenshots by capture type, date, applications, and more.
+You can even create custom tags for your screenshots to make them even easier to find later on.

 Using Snagit, adjust the settings to select Full Screen, or simply drag the crosshairs to select the area you’d like to capture.

 Absolutely!
-Simply take your screenshot with Snagit, which will open the editor, and click and drag the borders of your image to crop it.
+Simply take your screenshot with Snagit, which will open the Snagit Editor, and click and drag the borders of your image to crop it.